mistic100/tinygradient/README.md

 ```
 ![hsv2](images/hsv2.png)

-There are also two methods which will automatically choose between and clockwise and counter-clockwise.
+There are also two methods which will automatically choose between clockwise and counter-clockwise.

 ```javascript
 // HSV interpolation using shortest arc between colors